Cumberland County, Tennessee

 - We know how to get results.
 Just ask our satisfied clients.
 We would be privileged to help you too.

 Of course, we try to settle your case without the necessity of filing suit.
 But sometimes, the responsible party denies any wrongdoing or denies the severity of your injuries.
 When that happens, it usually becomes necessary for us to file a lawsuit on your behalf.
 If you would like more information about the litigation process, click here.

 Cumberland County Judges and Court Information

-Cumberland County is in the 13th Judicial District, and the following individuals preside over civil cases:
+Cumberland County is in the 13th Judicial District, and the following individuals preside over civil cases in Circuit Court:

 As you can see from these statistics, there are no guarantees in trial.
 So, it is critical for you to have an experienced and aggressive team fighting for you.
 Our award-winning attorneys know how to get results.
 Just look at some of our client testimonials.

 So if you have been in injured in Crossville, Crab Orchard, Pleasant Hill or anywhere else in Cumberland County or you are a Cumberland County resident who has been injured in some other part of the State or country, contact us today for a free, no-obligation consultation.
 We will answer your questions and advise you of your rights.
 We only get paid if we win and we advance all case expenses so you are never out of pocket any money.
 For more information on fees and costs, click here.

 The law only allows a limited time to seek compensation for your injuries.
 Contact us today at any of our office locations below or simply complete this online form.